mphhohku/linux_wordpress_server_azure/11-automate-packer.md

 	packer build wordpress-azure-ubuntu.pkr.hcl
 ```
 3. If the program fails at some point, the program will delete the resource groups created by packer.
 Do not interrupt or exit the program.
 When it finishes, you can try again.
 4. After the build process finishes, note the value of the `image_id` property in the output.
 You use this value to create a virtual machine from the image.
+Also, note the SQL password several lines above.